I have more ideas and fun recipes to share with you than there are days before Christmas.

 You’ll be the one making the jaws drop!

 P.S.
 Not real familiar with pomegranates?
 Not sure what to do with them?
 Here’s a super easy tutorial for a really easy way to remove the beautiful jewel-like seeds.
 Pomegranates used to scare me, but now I use them all the time!

 Want to see more delicious recipes from The Café?
 Sign up for our EMAIL SUBSCRIPTION.
 That way you’ll never miss a post, or any of our “TIPS, TRICKS and IDEAS” emails, which you won’t find here on the blog.

-A new-fangled cheeseball – it’s light, fresh and fun – with a smidgen of garlic, a bit of fine lemon zest and lots of fresh herbs.
-It’s gorgeous too and tends to make jaws drop!
+A delicious new cheeseball variation - it's light, fresh and fun - with a smidgen of garlic, a bit of fine lemon zest and lots of fresh herbs.
+It's gorgeous too and tends to make jaws drop!

 - 1 cup grated Monterey Jack cheese